Skip to main content

 • Residence requirements between advancement to candidacy and completion of the degree may be waived under special circumstances.

-• A General Petition must be submitted to the Graduate Education and Postdoctoral Affairs providing justification.
+• A General Petition must be submitted to the Division of Graduate Education and Postdoctoral Affairs providing justification.
 A letter from the faculty advisor, endorsed by the department chair may also be required along with the Petition.

 • The Academic Senate's Educational Policy Committee reviews all Petitions to waive academic residency.